gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/toolchain/riscv/install.md

 * a portable archive that can be installed in any location
 * a Windows setup that can install the binaries in the standard system location

-Our prefered method is to install the binaries in the user home folder, but your mileage may vary.
+Our preferred method is to install the binaries in the user home folder, but your mileage may vary.

 ### Portable archive